awslabs/aws-config-rules/README.md

 AWS Community repository of custom Config rules.
 [Here's the list](https://github.com/awslabs/aws-config-rules/blob/master/RULES.md).
 Contributions welcome.
 Instructions for leveraging these rules are below.

+**Please review each rule carefully and test within your dev/test environment before integrationg into production**

 ## Adding a rule to AWS Config
 You can use the sample functions in this repository to create Config rules that evaluate the configuration settings of your AWS resources.
 First, you use AWS Lambda to create a function that is based on the sample code.
 Then, you use AWS Config to create a rule that is associated with the function.
 When the rule’s trigger occurs, AWS Config invokes your function to evaluate your AWS resources.